With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 If your work is interrupted due to industrial action in another industry, you may be entitled to earnings-related unemployment allowance.

 When your work is prevented due to a strike in another industry that is not aimed at affecting your terms of employment, your employer has an obligation to pay seven days of wages.
-If the strike that prevents your work lasts longer than seven days, you are entitled to earnings-related unemployment allowance without the five-day waiting period.
+If the strike that prevents your work lasts longer than seven days, you are entitled to earnings-related unemployment allowance without the seven-day waiting period.

 Also in this case, remember to register as a jobseeker at the TE Office so that you can apply for the daily allowance.
 Tell the TE Office that you have been prevented from working due to an industrial action (strike or lockout) by another group of employees or the employer.